Tom-on64/kern/README.md

 ## About
 Kern is a 32-bit OS based on the x86 architecture written in NASM Assembly and C.
-I'm working on a basic command line as well as a custom filesystem (filetable for now).
+I'm working on a basic command line as well as a custom unix-esque filesystem.
 It has a simple shell with some commands.
 (Use 'help' for a list of available ones)

 Since there's always more to do, here are the [todos](todo.txt).

 ### Features
-- Filesystem (filetable)
+- Filesystem
 - Interactive Shell
 - Disk I/O
 - Font support (funky format)
 - 1920x1080 Resolution, 32bpp
 - Physical memory manager
+- Virtual memory manager
+- Syscalls

 ## Building & Running
 If you want to try kern for some reason, you can.